 This page will guide you through the process of setting up an Ecwid store on your site and customizing its appearance.

 See the WordPress.com Business page for more information.

-In your Dashboard, go to eCommerce Plugins and click on Activate under Ecwid.
+To activate Ecwid, go to the Plugins Page and click on Activate next to Ecwid.

 Next, in WP Admin go to Settings → Ecwid Store and enter your store ID under Enter your Store ID.
 You can find your store ID in your Ecwid dashboard.
 If you do not have an Ecwid account, just click on the Create new Ecwid acccount and copy in your Store ID once you’ve set up your store.
 Click on Save and get a shortcode to continue.

 After connecting your store, you’ll get a shortcode that you can use on any page or post on your site.